Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Acknowledgments

 The computations were enabled by resources provided by LUNARC, The Centre for Scientific and Technical Computing at Lund University.
 The authors would like to thank Robert Kl\"ofkorn for valuable help and advice when producing our code.
+Additionally, the authors would also like to thank the referees for constructive and insightful feedback.